 The IDE program started out in 1955 as a program in International and Foreign Economic Administration.
 It has since taken on a much more academic focus, with many of our students heading to Ph.D, research and policy analyst positions that require a working knowledge of economics at the graduate level.
 The program enrolls about 30 students a year.
 Many of the IDE students are from non-developed countries, but the key characteristic of all IDE students is that they have a strong interest in international and development economics.

 The IDE program retains its original environment of small cohort sizes.
 This allows a close relationship among advisors, lecturers and students.
 The relationship enables truly personal mentorship.
 This level of attention is very rare among similar master programs.
 IDE is a highly selective program, particularly with regards to the need for the skills necessary for cutting-edge graduate level work in economic and econometric theory, policy analysis and development economics.

 While most of our students come directly to the program from undergraduate programs, many others come after working for between 2 and 5 years in either the private sector, government agencies, or policy analysis and research organizations.
 We truly welcome these varied experiences.
 Students benefit from the diversity in the cohort as each individual CV and experience enriches class debates.

 The year-long program is structured around five core courses which teach the key tools that any researcher or practitioner needs.
-In addition to these core courses, students take at least 2 electives from any course offered by the graduate school that the students feel supplements their learning and development objectives.
+In addition to these core courses, students take at least three electives from any course offered by the graduate school that the students feel supplements their learning and development objectives.
 With the permission of the instructor, students can also take electives at any other Yale graduate school such as the School of Forestry, Yale Law School or the School of Management to truly tailor their program to their aspirations.